Zrna/artists-library/README.md

 **Try app [here](https://artists-library.herokuapp.com/).**

-All results depends on the Deezer API.
+Application created using ReactJS, Redux, Reactstrap and Deezer API.

-Application created using ReactJS, Reactstrap and Deezer API.
+_All results depends on the Deezer API._

 ## Preview